Skip to Content

 PointeDuHoc-Crater-201604 Photo by: Kristine Dworkin

 This one-time German artillery was the site of aerial and naval bombardment so intense that the land around it is still filled with craters today.
 Members of the 2nd Ranger Battalion eventually seized and disabled it after scaling the 100-foot cliffs while under enemy fire.
-A guide told us that the group’s climbing time on average was two minutes.
+A guide told us that the group’s climbing time, on average, was two minutes.
 My daughter’s jaw dropped as she peered over the cliff to the waters down below.
 “Woah!” she exclaimed.
 “It took longer than that for us to walk this flat path!”

 A collection of bunkers remains, including a large casemate as well as ammunition and anti-aircraft bunkers.
 We squeezed through narrow hallways, imagining what it must have been like to sit in the dank structures while their world shook and exploded around the occupants.
 Standing in the observation bunker and machine gun position was another striking experience.
 It was from this point that Germans monitoring the approaches to Omaha and Utah Beaches fired on the advancing Rangers from narrow slits in the thick walls.
 “It really is amazing that enough of them made it up here!” my daughter remarked peering through the slit.
 That is the hallmark of making history tangible.
 She has read books about D-Day, seen documentaries, and studied it in school.
 Being there is what put it all in perspective.